agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - There seems to be a decent opportunity into sales.
 But is sales a good fit for me?
 I suspect I can be good at it.
 I have seen random people move into sales and succeed.
-My cousin was an ordinary Mechanical Engineer who rose the ranks in sales and now ears lots of money in Dubai.
+My cousin was an ordinary Mechanical Engineer who rose the ranks in sales and now earns lots of money in Dubai.
 Another cousin moved from electrical engineering (brainy guy though) and managed a killer career that got him to a US green card directly.
 Considering that Sales can make more money, I